Union Monuments at Gettysburg > Massachusetts

 Location of the monument to the 7th Massachusetts Infantry

-The monument to the 7th Massachusetts Infantry is south of Gettysburg on the east side of Sedgwick Avenue 40 yards southwest of the monument and equestrian statue to General Sedgwick.
+The monument to the 7th Massachusetts Infantry is south of Gettysburg on the east side of Sedgwick Avenue.
+It is 40 yards southwest of the monument and equestrian statue to General Sedgwick.
 (39°47’45.3″N 77°14’02.8″W)